vertica/vertica-sql-go/README.md

 _, err = connDB.ExecContext(vCtx, "COPY stdin_data FROM STDIN DELIMITER ','")
 ```

-If this value is not found, the stream will fall back to os.stdin.
-If you supply an incompatible object type,
+If you provide a VerticaContext but don't set a copy input stream, the driver will fall back to os.stdin.
-a load error will occur.

 ## Full Example